 It took seven days to locate a place to buy bathroom roll in Cumana [Al Jazeera]

-My life in disaster: Diary of a Venezuelan journalist Between October 2017 and January 2018, more than one hundred protests had been recorded in Sucre [Al Jazeera]
+On Sunday, I gave up the life disaster story of a Venezuelan journalist.
+Between October 2017 and January 2018, more than one hundred protests had been recorded in Sucre [Al Jazeera]

 STORY HIGHLIGHTS